moorepants/dissertation/_sources/control.txt

 generally be stabilized by a simple gain on roll rate feedback.
 Note that this gain is negative, giving positive feedback.
 This implies that we apply steer torque in the same sense as the rate of fall [#negativegain]_. :ref:`Figure 4
-<figWeaveeStepResponse>` shows the response to a commanded steer torque below
+<figWeaveStepResponse>` shows the response to a commanded steer torque below
 the weave speed and the countersteering in the steer angle.

 .. _figWeaveStepResponse: